isb-cgc/readthedocs/docs/source/sections/BigQuery/ControlledAccessVCF.rst

 =================================
 Some ISB-CGC BigQuery tables contain sensitive information about patients.
 These type of files are known as controlled access files.
 To obtain access to our controlled data, please follow the steps in our `Accessing Controlled Data <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`_ page to obtain permission.

 Controlled access VCF BigQuery tables can be found in the project **isb-cgc-cbq**.
 All VCF tables on BigQuery are stored under their parent program.
-For instance, GDC release 24 TARGET VCF BigQuery table will found in the dataset known as "TARGET" and "TARGET_versioned" in the project isb-cgc-cbq.
+For instance, GDC release 24 TARGET VCF BigQuery table will found in the datasets known as "TARGET" and "TARGET_versioned" in the project isb-cgc-cbq.

 ISB-CGC BigQuery Table Search
 -----------------------------
 To see the available BigQuery tables hosted on our Google Cloud projects we have made it available to the public to visit our `ISB-CGC BigQuery Table Seach <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/BigQueryTableSearchUI.html>`_.

-Fileters to locate VCF Tables
+Filters to locate VCF Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To retrieve all the metadata of the **CURRENT** controlled access VCF tables stored in our BigQuery the following filters can be applied:
+To retrieve all the metadata of the **CURRENT** controlled access VCF tables stored in our BigQuery Table Search UI the following filters can be applied:

 1. Status -> CURRENT
 2. Data Type -> VARIANT CALL FORMAT